bmslpsu/Benifly/README.md

  The scripts folder includes the MATLAB function `ImportBenifly.m` to import *Benifly* generated .csv files into the MATLAB workspace, as well as an example script to call this function and plot the kinematic data (`PlotKinematics.m`)

  ## Examples
- Input Frame:
+ #### Input Frame:

  ![Input](image/Benifly.png)

- Output Frame:
+ #### Output Frame:
+ This image is also a good reference for how to set the left, right, head, and aux masks.
+The abdomen mask is also shown, but this example video is not set up for abdomen tracking.

  ![Output](image/BeniflyTracked.png)

- Tracked Kinematics (abdomen off):
+ #### Tracked Kinematics (abdomen off):

  ![Output](image/Kinematics.png)